seananderson/metafolio/inst/ms/ms.md

 - I will submit the `.pdf` version; the `.docx` version is for you to edit with Track Changes, if you'd like.
-Only the `.pdf` version contains the figures and if you can't see the equations in the `.docx` version (Andy?) then see the `.pdf` version.
+Only the `.pdf` version contains the figures and if you can't see the equations in the `.docx` version then see the `.pdf` version.

 - We still need to discuss authorship and order of authorship.